openjdk/jdk/doc/hotspot-style.md

 * .inline.hpp files should only be included in .cpp or .inline.hpp files.

 * All .inline.hpp files should include their corresponding .hpp file as the first include line.
-Externally used declarations should be put in the .hpp file, and not in the .inline.hpp file.
+Declarations needed by other files should be put in the .hpp file, and not in the .inline.hpp file.
 This rule exists to resolve problems with circular dependencies between .inline.hpp files.